commonkestrel/fateful/README.md

 It contains an emulator and an assembler.
 Fateful can be installed through [cargo](https://github.com/rust-lang/cargo) via `cargo install --git https://github.com/commonkestrel/fateful`.

+Running a program has two steps: assembly and emulation.
+To assemble a program, run `fateful assemble <program>.asm -o <program>.bin` If this is successful, you can emulate the program with `fateful emulate <program>.bin` The emulator is a REPL that contains various commands expalined (below)[#emulator].
+The most important command for emulating a program is `RUN`.
+Inputting `RUN 0` will run the assembly program as fast as possible until a halt is detected.

 ## Assembler

 The assembler can be used with the `fateful asm` or `fateful assemble` command to assembler f8ful assembly into f8ful machine code.